netspeakgames/UnrealAgonesSDK/README.md

 Additional methods have been added for ease of use (both of which are enabled by default):

 - Connect
-  - will call /gameserver till a succesful response is returned and then call ready.
+  - will call `/gameserver` till a succesful response is returned and then call `/ready`.
   - disabled by setting `bDisableAutoConnect` to `true`.
+  - An event is broadcast with the `GameServer` data once the `/gameserver` call succeeds.
 - Health
-  - calls /health endpoint on supplied rate
+  - calls `/health` endpoint on supplied rate
   - enabled by default with 10 second rate
   - disabled by default by setting `HealthRateSeconds` to `0`.